-Council's purpose

-This section describes the vision, mission and values of the Council as set out in its Community Vision and Council Plan.
-A number of Council's in this inaugural year of the LG Act 2020 will be developing a revised Community Vision and Council Plan in line with their own community engagement policies.
-Hence this section may still be in draft - or Council's may choose to represent details from the previous Community Plan, flagging areas which may be amended in line with the new plan.
+Council's burpose G4 This section describes the vision, mission and values of the Council as set out in its Community Vision and Council Plan.
+Councils in the inaugural year of the Local Government Act 2020 developed a Community Vision and Council Plan in line with their own community engagement policies.
+This section should reflect the details from those plans, including any updates if applicable.
+Strategic c bjectives G5 This section provides an overview of the strategic objectives listed in the Council Plan to support the achievement of the Community Vision.

-Strategic objectives

-This section provides an overview of the strategic objectives listed in the Council Plan to support the achievement of the Community Vision, .
 A description is provided to allow the reader to understand each objective.
 The section should detail each strategic objective and include a brief overview.

-Services and initiatives and service performance outcome indicators

-- 1. The purpose of the services, initiatives and service performance outcome indicators section is to show the strategic objectives and key strategies included in the Council Plan and how these will be translated into services delivered, initiatives and major initiatives undertaken in the forthcoming year.
+Services a nd initiatives and service performance outcome indicators G6 The purpose of the services, initiatives and service performance outcome indicators section is to show the strategic objectives and key strategies included in the Council Plan and how these will be translated into services delivered, initiatives and major initiatives undertaken in the forthcoming year.
 This enables the reader to obtain an understanding as to how income and expenditure levels are set and then how rating levels are determined.
-As a minimum this section should include the following: - a.
-Services, initiatives and major initiatives - b.
-Service performance outcome indicators - c.
+As a minimum this section should include the following: a.
+Services, initiatives and major initiatives b.
+Service performance outcome indicators c.
 Reconciliation with budgeted operating result.
 Section 94(2)(b) of the Act requires the budget to contain a general description of the services and initiatives to be funded in the budget.
-A statement as to how the services and initiatives will contribute to achieving the strategic objectives specified in the Council Plan would provide the reader clarity on how revenue is allocated towards achieving the Council Vision and Council Plan.
-Section 94(2)(c) of the Act requires that the budget must also include major initiatives, being initiatives identified by the Council as priorities in the Council Plan, to be undertaken during each financial year.
-This section complies with these requirements and sets out what the council believes are the services, initiatives and major initiatives that will be achieved in line with the Council Plan.
+A statement as to how the services and initiatives will contribute to achieving the strategic objectives specified in the Council Plan would provide the reader clarity on how revenue is allocated towards achieving the Community Vision and Council Plan.
+Section 94(2)(c) of the Act requires that the budget must also include major initiatives, being initiatives identified

-- 2. The services delivered by council are those undertaken to meet the needs of the community as reflected in the Council Plan.
+2. The services delivered by council are those undertaken to meet the needs of the community as reflected in the Council Plan.
 They tend to be ongoing in nature and have internal and external customers.
 It will be important that this section does not become a list of all services delivered by the council, since this level of disclosure would not be useful to the readers.
 It is recommended that the services be described at a level which gives the reader a good understanding (but not detailed) of the services undertaken by council.
 The services should be grouped under the relevant strategic objective (Council Plan) to which they relate to show the linkage between the budget services and the Council Plan.
 For example, a typical council may aggregate its services into the following categories:

-- Planning

-- Building

-- Roads and parking

-- Community services

-- Waste management

-- Recreation and culture, and

-- Emergency management.